jannislehmann/csgo-microservices/gamecoordinatorclient/README.md

 In order to scale this service, each service *must* have a different steam account to use.
 Steam only allows one session per account to the csgo gamecoordinator / being logged in.

+## Protobuf issue

+To run the application and allow protobufs to be definied multiple times, use the following command:
+`GOLANG_PROTOBUF_REGISTRATION_CONFLICT=warn go run main.go`

 ## Config

 The service has the following extensions for the config.